2014–2016 El Niño event: North America

 During the winter of 2014–2015, the typical precipitation and impacts of an El Niño event, did not occur over North America, as the event was weak and on the borderline of being an event.
+Both northern New York and lower Ontario in Canada received unprecedented snowfall early in the winter with Buffalo buried in 7' and Toronto in 3.
 Ahead of the 2015–16 winter, it was hoped that the El Niño would bring some relief from five years of drought conditions that had occurred in California.
 However, the event failed to end the long term dryness, despite some regions including Pacifica receiving heavy rain which led to mudslides.
 In the south eastern and south central United States above normal rainfall occurred, with Missouri receiving three times its normal rainfall during November and December 2015.

 South America

 Between September and December 2015, Northern South America was generally dry, with parts of Venezuela suffering from drought conditions.
 Over the same period Uruguay, southern Brazil, and Paraguay experienced a lot of rain.
 In 2015, the Southeast Region of Brazil suffered the consequences of a severe drought (aggravated by El Niño), which led to above-average temperatures and a large decline in the level of several rivers and reservoirs; as a result, residents had to save water and cutoffs were made.
 However, at the same time, the South Region passed by a large period of severe thunderstorms (another consequence of El Niño), which led to strong floods; several rivers reached the highest level in decades and thousands of people were left homeless.
+The increased occurrence of fires in the southern Amazon Basin produced a significant increase in aerosol pollution over the Amazon rainforest.